-This option typically involves us valuing your collection based on an inventory list and offering you a fixed bid to purchase your collection.
-Unlike selling your trains via our Auction Service, you receive your cash up front.
+Getting a Cash Offer for your Model Trains typically involves us valuing your collection based on an inventory list and making you an offer to purchase your collection at a fixed price.
 There are a variety of reasons that you might prefer to get a Cash Offer.

 Qualify the Purchase: The first thing we do is to determine if your collection is a good candidate for us to purchase.

-Inventory the Collection: To get the process kicked off, you will typically provide Trainz with an inventory list of your trains.
+Inventory the Collection: The preferred way to getr a quote is to provide Trainz with an inventory list of your trains.
 We provide an Inventory List Excel template in Excel or PDF format that shows the information we need to accurately value the collection (primarily Quantity, Manufacturer and Model Number), but we also accept (but do not encourage) hand-written lists.
-Typically, you will scan/email or fax your list to Trainz.
-In situations such as an Estate Sale or when it is not feasible for you to provide a list, in some cases Trainz can arrange to inventory the collection on your behalf.
+Typically, you will email us the filled in Excel spreadsheet (the best option), or scan and email or fax your list to Trainz.
+In situations such as an Estate Sale or when it is not feasible for you to provide a list, for very large collections of 500 items or more (excluding track) Trainz can sometimes arrange to inventory the collection on your behalf.

-Value the Collection: Once we possess an inventory of the collection, we will send the trains through our proprietary Trainz valuation process, to determine the Market Value of the trains.
+Value the Collection: Once we have made an inventory of the collection, we will send the trains through our proprietary Trainz valuation process, to determine the Market Value of the trains.